MicrosoftDocs/learn/learn-pr/student-evangelism/optimize-basketball-player-rest-breaks/includes/9-add-players-to-bench.md

 - `className`: In the *styles.css* file, we can see a `playerButton` class, so we'll assign it here.
 - `onclick`: This function is what we want our app to call when the button is selected.
 - `style`: We can set a couple style attributes, like background color and width.
-- `playerImage`: We'll add the player's image to the button, instead of to their name.
+- `playerImage`: We'll add the player's image to the button, instead of their name.

 After we create the button, we can add the button to the bench area that we identified earlier, and then repeat the process for each player: